NQMVD/warp_site/src/components/README.md

 ## Sizes

-TextBox components have a fixed size (height: 12, padding: 16px, font-size: base) to maintain consistency.
+TextBox components have a fixed size (height: 12, padding: 16px, font-size: base) and use `flex-1` to fill available width dynamically.

 ### Button Sizes